nootkan/classic-press-formspammertrap-plugin/README.txt

 ---

 **🆕 A Special Thank You:**
-The Form Submissions Management System and Import/Export functionality were developed through collaborative effort and community feedback.
+The Form Submissions Management System, Import/Export functionality, and Color Customization System were developed through collaborative effort and community feedback.
 We appreciate all users who contribute to making this plugin better!

 Thank you for using FormSpammerTrap Contact Form!